tapdata/tapdata/connectors-javascript/github-connector/src/main/resources/doc/demo_en_US.md

 - OpenAPI Documentation：[https://docs.github.com/en](https://docs.github.com/en)

-Of course, you can also browse the following to quickly get started with the setup process of ZoHo Data Sources.
+Of course, you can also browse the following to quickly get started with the setup process of GitHub Data Sources.

 ---